Jubaroo/wurmstats/Readme.md

 ## HTML
 This project uses `div` instead of the tables found in the original `stats.html`.

+The loading animation is courtesy of [this CodePen](https://codepen.io/alanshortis/pen/eJLVXr).

 ## CSS/SCSS
 This project supports the use of Sass/SCSS, though it is optional.
 The classes used in the HTML file are as follows:
 * .container - The main container, everything is contained in this.